Balmoorthy/Balmoorthy/README.md

 ## About Me

-**"I am a self-taught front-end developer with a strong foundation in HTML, CSS, SCSS, and JavaScript.
-My passion for web development has driven me to develop several projects that showcase my ability to create visually appealing and responsive web pages.

-Although I am currently focused on front-end technologies, I am eager to expand my skill set into full-stack development.
-I am particularly interested in learning React, Node.js, and MongoDB to become a more versatile developer and contribute to dynamic and scalable web applications.
+"Hello!
+I'm a self-taught full-stack developer with a passion for building dynamic and user-centric web applications.
+My journey in tech started with a curiosity about how websites are built, which quickly evolved into a deep interest in both front-end and back-end development.

+Having recently honed my skills in front-end technologies like HTML, CSS, and JavaScript, I'm now ready to dive into the world of back-end development.
+My goal is to become proficient in creating seamless and efficient server-side solutions to complement my front-end expertise.

+I thrive on solving complex problems, learning new technologies, and continuously improving my craft.
+My self-driven learning approach has equipped me with a solid foundation and a strong problem-solving mindset, which I’m eager to apply to real-world projects.

+Currently, I’m focused on expanding my knowledge in back-end development with technologies such as Node.js, Express, and databases.
+I'm excited about the endless possibilities in tech and am always on the lookout for opportunities to collaborate, contribute, and grow within the industry.

+Let’s connect and explore how we can create innovative web solutions together!"

 ## 🌱 Currently Learning
 I'm currently expanding my knowledge in: